gwastro/pycbc/README.md

 TESTING!
-this change has been made to test git communicaiont (161021:6:00p)
+this change has been made to test git communication (161021:6:00p)